agrorural/arv4/wp-content/plugins/buddypress-xprofile-custom-fields-type/readme.txt

 3. Go to Users > Profile Fields
 4. Create or Edit a field (default buddypress field Name don't allow changing type, it will not work here).
 5. In Field Type select, you can see new field's type.
+6. For select2, you can see a new box below submit button only with selectbox, multiselectbox, custom post type selector, custom post type multiselector, custom taxonomy selector and custom taxonomy multiselector.
 6. Enjoy!

 == Frequently Asked Questions ==